jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

 LibraryCallAdded
   After events:
-    CF: _ at gettext.h:48:9
-    CT: Jump to external code for _libintl_gettext
-    CF: Jump to external code for _libintl_gettext
-    CT: External code
-    RF: Jump to external code for _libintl_gettext
-  Occurrences: 21

-LibraryCallAdded
-  After events:
     CF: cmd_init_db at init-db.c:576:7
     CT: Jump to external code for _chdir
     CF: Jump to external code for _chdir